11 Keys to Marketing Planning that Will Deliver Strong Growth in 2024

 It’s crazy to ignore all of this insight and instead try to figure out your plan myopically with only internal team members, only to fill in your agency after the fact.
-As Gartner stated in its Annual CMO Spend Research 2019-2020 Webinar, “Agencies still offer an unparalleled breadth of scope and an ability to offer much-needed external input.”

 Want more intriguing ideas and better results in the coming year?
-Easy — get your agency involved upfront, and let the ideas flow.
+Easy — get your agency involved upfront, and let the creative ideas flow.

 Are you missing an opportunity to break down your audience into more granular segments?
 Often, narrowing your focus will help you resonate more deeply with hyper-targeted prospects while helping you to stand out from the pack.

 Similarly, you may be ignoring adjacent audience segments that could be low-hanging fruit for profitable new sources of revenue.
 Already selling to restaurants?
 Then perhaps you should target food management services at universities, as well.

 For each segment, define your target buyer personas, prioritizing the goals they are trying to achieve and the challenges they face in achieving them.
 Talk to your customers.
 Conduct market research and surveys.
 Keep up to date with search, content, and social data.
 Document the questions that run through each persona’s mind as they think about their challenges.